Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

                  unrecognized protocol update.
                - ``DUPLICATE_ENTRY``: The transaction was a duplicate.
                - ``INTERNAL``: An internal error happened and as such the transaction could not be processed.
-The node will retrun a gRPC status if the transaction was deemed invalid.
+The node will return a gRPC status if the transaction was deemed invalid.
    :rtype: Bool